Ready to find the perfect college degree?

 Studying a subject as broad as the past can seem daunting, but there are plenty of academic specializations for history majors to consider.
 Choosing a concentration can help you build your expertise in the area of historical inquiry that most interests you.
 History students can choose from dozens of possible specialties.
-Most of these focused areas of study are categorized by location, time period or subject matter.
+Most of these focused areas of study are categorized by:

 Specialize by Geographic Location

 Perhaps the most widely offered specializations for history majors are those distinguished by region and location.
-For example, nearly all history departments recognized by the American Historical Association (AHA) offer a specialization or concentration in the history of the United States, the AHA reported.
+For example, nearly all history departments recognized by the American Historical Association (AHA) offer a specialization or concentration in the history of the United States, the AHA reports.
 World history is another common concentration offering.
-Some of the best undergraduate history degree programs in the nation also offer specialization options that focus more narrowly on a region, such as focused studies in European history, Middle East history, Texas history or the ancient Near East.
+Some of the best undergraduate history degree programs in the nation also offer specialization options that focus more narrowly on a region, such as focused studies in:

 Specialize by Time Period